emilioschiavi/european-football/README.md

 Ranking list added -> fixed some bug...
 Not all competitions provide the ranking list in the same format, for example the Champions League.
 In this case nothing is shown, just an error message.
+Added flags to the teams in the ranking list.

 ## Motivation